dannycab/phy481msu_f2019/notes/14-slides.md

 <section data-markdown>

 A typical metal has one free election per atom.
 These electrons are free to move in response to external electric fields.
 There are $\sim 10^{22}$ free electrons in a cubic centimeter of copper.

-Roughly what size of electric field could a single 1cm sub of copper "respond" to by polarizing?
+Roughly what size of electric field could a single 1cm cube of copper "respond" to by polarizing?

 1. 1 N/C
 2. 10 N/C